po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/20-Stu_CSS-positioning/README.md

 ## 💡 Hints

-What happens when an element is removed from the normal flow?
+How does the CSS position property change the document's normal flow?

 ## 🏆 Bonus